nichsedge/digital-garden/content/Figure/Naval Ravikant/How to Angel Invest, Part 1.md

 2. **Core Components of Investing**:
    - **Deal Flow**: The number of opportunities available.
    - **Judgment**: The ability to assess opportunities wisely.
    - **Capital**: The financial resources to invest.
-This is often the most challenging aspect, as many top investors start with significant [[Family|family]] wealth or connections.
+This is often the most challenging aspect, as many top investors start with significant Family wealth or connections.

 3. **Access vs. Deal Flow**:
    - Simply having access to deals (e.g., through platforms like AngelList) doesn’t guarantee the ability to invest on favorable terms.